Quantum Hamiltonian Complexity: Time evolution versus thermal equilibrium

 \paragraph{Thermal Equilibrium.} In contrast to the setting of time evolution above, when studying local properties of our system $S$ at \emph{thermal equilibrium}, we imagine that $S$ is allowed to \emph{interact} with its environment for a ``long time''.
 Eventually, the system will reach a stationary state known as the \emph{thermal state}, $\rhoeq$, which no longer depends on time.
 Here, by ``stationary state'', we mean that the {local} properties of the system have ceased to fluctuate.
 The density matrix of our thermal state is known as the \emph{Gibbs state}, which can be derived from the equal \emph{a priori} probability postulate of statistical mechanics:

 Here, $Z$ is called the \emph{partition function}, and the parameter $\beta$ scales inversely with temperature $T$.
 Two remarks are in order.
 First, as stated earlier, $\rhoeq$ does not depend on time, $t$.
 Second, $\rhoeq$ is not \emph{provably} a description of $S$ at equilibrium; rather, it is an educated guess from statistical mechanics which works well for many systems in practice, \emph{assuming} one is interested in local properties of $S$.
+For further reading on notions of equilibration, the reader is referred to (e.g.)~\cite{LPSW09}.

-\subsection{Where do Hamiltonians come from?}
+\section{Where do Hamiltonians come from?}

 We have now stated that we are interested in studying local properties of Hamiltonians on the lattice, and that we can conduct such studies either with respect to time evolution or at thermal equilibrium.
 But we still have not answered a key question: Where does our Hamiltonian \emph{come from} to begin with?
 There are two answers to this question: The easy answer is that Hamiltonians naturally arise from the Schr\"{o}dinger equation.
 However, this is somewhat unsatisfying --- it gives no intuition as to which classes of Hamiltonians describe physically relevant systems.
 Thus, the more interesting (and difficult) question is: How do we identify physically motivated classes of Hamiltonians?